gschorkopf/four_point_play/source/_posts/2015-02-21-academy-awards-preview.md

 ***
 ![alt text](http://media1.onsugar.com/files/2014/07/02/018/n/1922283/53ec746af1a7bba0_pat2.xxxlarge.jpg "Awwwww")

-####Best Supporting Actress
+##Best Supporting Actress
-Nominees - Patricia Arquette (*Boyhood*), Laura Dern (*Wild*), Keira Knightley (*The Imitation Game*), Emma Stone (*Birdman*), Meryl Streep (*Into The Woods*)
+Nominees - Patricia Arquette (Boyhood), Laura Dern (Wild), Keira Knightley (The Imitation Game), Emma Stone (Birdman), Meryl Streep (Into The Woods)

 Should win - **Patricia Arquette**

 Will win - **Patricia Arquette**

 I haven't seen most of the films in this category, but Arquette has won the SAG, BAFTA (UK Oscars), and GG.
-Her performance culminates in a speech to Mason as he packs for college - she thought there would me more.
+Her performance culminates in a speech to Mason as he packs for college - she thought there would be more.
 It is so heartwrenching after witnessing all her tribulations with abusive husbands to see a mom want more time with her son.
 Or think that the time would have meant something more.
 I remember my mom feeling the same way when I went off to college, and I'm sure the feeling of separation is univeral among [all moms](http://www.hiphopearly.com/Drake-You-The-6-t27119.html).

 ***
 ![alt text](http://cdn.collider.com/wp-content/uploads/inherent-vice-image-joaquin-phoenix-katherine-waterston-joanna-newsom.jpg "Ouija!")

-####Best Adapted Screenplay
+##Best Adapted Screenplay
 Nominees - *American Sniper*, *The Imitation Game*, *Inherent Vice*, *The Theory of Everything*, *Whiplash*

 Should win - **_Inherent Vice_**